hjbplayer/DFPN/README.md

 # Scene Text Detection via Decoupled Feature Pyramid Networks
-This code is for "Scene Text Detection via Decoupled Feature Pyramid Networks" review only.
+This code is for review only.
 ## Requirements:
 tensorflow >=1.13
 python3